Skip to main content

 QAR Guidance Document

-The series of blog posts outlines the basics of serving ELs.
+The series of blog posts outlines the basics of serving Emerging Multilingual Learners.
 These articles provide a clear, concise foundation of knowledge about definitions, assessment, models of instruction, and policy, among other things.

-As the EL student population continues to rise, so does the need for additional development of policies, practices, and supports for leaders and teachers across the District.
-OSSE is taking critical steps to create supporting conditions that enhance programs for EL students, increase learning opportunities for educators, and ultimately ensure that ELs can succeed in every classroom in DC
+As the Emerging Multilingual Learner student population continues to rise, so does the need for additional development of policies, practices, and supports for leaders and teachers across the District.
+OSSE is taking critical steps to create supporting conditions that enhance programs for Emerging Multilingual Learners, increase learning opportunities for educators, and ultimately ensure Emerging Multilingual Learners can succeed in every classroom in DC

-Q & A Regarding Inclusion of English Learners with Disabilities in English Language Proficiency Assessments and Title III Annual Measurable Achievement Objectives
+Q & A Regarding Inclusion of Emerging Multilingual Learners with Disabilities in English Language Proficiency Assessments and Title III Annual Measurable Achievement Objectives

-The questions and answers included in this document are intended to help States and LEAs address these challenges, and more broadly, to understand how Part B of the IDEA and Titles I and III of the ESEA address the inclusion of ELs with disabilities in annual State ELP assessments.
+The questions and answers included in this document are intended to help States and LEAs address these challenges, and more broadly, to understand how Part B of the IDEA and Titles I and III of the ESEA address the inclusion of Emerging Multilingual Learners with disabilities in annual State ELP assessments.

 DC PCSB